 On campus, a "One Stop" service center was created several years ago to better serve students, providing them with services previously provided by the registrar, bursar, financial aid, and other front offices, with referrals back to the front offices as necessary.
 In 2015, the College created the position of Vice President of Enrollment and Student Retention, to oversee and coordinate these areas in support of student success.
 The following recommendation supports this effort:

-Recommendation 4: Reorganize and consider relocating the One Stop to increase the quality, convenience, and efficiency of service provided to students, and thereby improve student satisfaction, retention, and outcomes.
+Recommendation 4: Implement a new service model that reconceptualizes the One Stop to increase the quality, convenience, and efficiency of services provided to students to improve student satisfaction, retention, and outcomes.